theyashjani/Museum/README.md

 Sculptures, Artifacts as well as History and structure of Prehistoric creatures are embedded, so user get knowledge about Human lifestyle and Prehistoric lifestyles as well.

+This website also contains data of Prehistoric life of Land, Water and Flying animals.